-It goes without saying that your Wedding Cake will be the most expensive cake that you will ever purchase, and the chances are you may well have no idea where to begin!
-With this in mind I thought it would be useful to put together my Top 5 Most Frequently Asked Questions at Wedding Fayres and Consultations, and the answers to those questions.
+It goes without saying that your Wedding Cake will be the most expensive cake you will ever purchase, and the chances are you may well have no idea where to begin!
+With this in mind I thought it would be useful to put together my Top 5 most frequently asked questions at Wedding Fayres and Cake Tasting Consultations, along with the answers to those questions.

 The size of your Wedding Cake is based on the number of guests you have invited and when you plan to serve it.
 For example, if you are serving the cake for dessert then the slices will generally be cut slightly larger (2” x 1").
-If however you are serving the cake during your evening reception the servings are cut smaller (1” x 1”) so the cake will go much further.
-I recommend to cater for approx. 85% of the guests invited if you are serving during the evening as not everyone will necessarily eat cake during an evening reception.
-Also ensure you have counted yourself in the guest numbers so you don't miss out on eating your own Wedding Cake!
-Perhaps you could ask the caterers at the venue to keep some back for you to enjoy together at the end of the night?
+If however you are serving the cake during your evening reception, servings are cut smaller (1” x 1”) so the cake will go much further.
+I always recommend catering for approx. 85% of guests invited if you are serving during the evening as not everyone will necessarily eat cake during an evening reception.
+Also remember to include yourselves within this figure so that you don't miss out on eating your own Wedding Cake!
+Perhaps you could ask the caterers at the venue to keep some cake back for you to enjoy together at the end of the night!

-2) Can we have a different flavour in each tier?
+Can we have each tier a different flavour?

 Absolutely!
-In fact I encourage this as there is so much flavour choice available now, why wouldn’t you take advantage?
-My advice is to decide on what you think would be the most popular flavour with you and your guests and have that as your largest tier, then work your way up to the smallest.
+In fact I encourage this as there are so many flavour choices available to choose from nowadays, why wouldn’t you take advantage?
+My advice is to decide on what you feel would be the most popular flavour with the majority of your guests and have that as your largest tier, then work your way up to the smallest.
 It’s also a good idea to consider the time of year of your wedding when choosing your flavours.
 Fresh flavours such as Zesty Lemon or Pink Gin and Lemonade are perfect for Spring and Summer Weddings, but you may prefer to opt for richer flavours such as Chocolate & Salted Caramel or Spiced Carrot for Autumn and Winter Weddings.
 I also recommend to incorporate at least 1 tier that you think will be a real crowd pleaser that the majority of your guests will enjoy.

 So there we have it, my Top 5 Most Frequently Asked Questions answered!
 I hope you have found this blog post helpful but remember, the most important thing when starting out in your Wedding Cake journey is to have fun and enjoy it!
 If you would like to discuss your Wedding Cake with me please get in touch, I would love to hear from you!